It is hard for our family to ever get its fill of fresh Pico de Gallo. So we all work as a team to chop up a huge batch every week or so.

 - Next, dice the onions.
-Sweet noonday onions are wonderful in this recipe, but red onions are yummy, too.
+My daughter uses red onions in her pico, but it tastes yummy with sweet noonday onions, too.
 I use whatever kind I have on hand.
 Put diced onions in a large bowl with the diced tomatoes and jalapeños.

 - Rinse and chop your cilantro finely.
 Add to other ingredients.

-- Add in minced garlic and the juice from 2 limes, as well, plus a little salt and pepper to intensify the taste.
+- Stir in minced garlic, if desired (I love garlic, but my daughter likes to leave it out).
+Add the juice from your limes, as well, plus a little salt to intensify the taste.
 I seldom measure this step.
 Instead, I just give my salt shaker a few shakes, stir it in, then follow up with a taste test.
 Then repeat this step until I’m satisfied with the taste (and have had a head start on the Pico).